dotnet/runtime/src/libraries/System.Runtime.InteropServices/gen/docs/design/libraries/DllImportGenerator/StructMarshalling.md

 If someone actively disables the analyzer or writes their types in IL, then they have stepped out of the supported scenarios and marshalling code generated for their types may be inaccurate.

+#### Exception: Generics

+Because the Roslyn compiler needs to be able to validate that there are not recursive struct definitions, reference assemblies have to contain a field of a type parameter type in the reference assembly if they do in the runtime assembly.
+As a result, we can inspect private generic fields reliably.

+To enable blittable generics support in this struct marshalling model, we extend `[BlittableType]` as follows:

+- In a generic type definition, we consider all type parameters that can be value types as blittable for the purposes of validating that `[BlittableType]` is only applied to blittable types.
+- When the source generator discovers a generic type marked with `[BlittableType]` it will look through the fields on the type and validate that they are blittable.

+Since all fields typed with non-parameterized types are validated to be blittable at type definition time, we know that they are all blittable at type usage time.
+So, we only need to validate that the generic fields are instantiated with blittable types.

 ### Special case: Transparent Structures